You’ve booked a family session with your photographer. Now you start to stress.

 Work with your photographer when choosing the session time.
 Your photographer will know what time of day will have the best light (usually earlier in the morning or late evening).
 Lighting will make ALL the difference in your photos.
 Make sure you’re on time for your session as it tends to be towards sunset and you can lose light FAST (read: the later you show up, the less photos you’ll receive).

-Your photographer will most likely have a list of their favorite locations and will know what time of day is best to shoot there.
+Your photographer will most likely have a list of their favorite locations and will know what time of day is best to shoot at those locations.
 Talk to your them about what kind of look you’re wanting.
 Together you can decide on the best option for your session.

 I can’t tell you how many times families show up to sessions clearly upset with each other.
 Everyone feels awkward and stiff.
 Trying to get yourself AND your kids ready, your husband complaining about having to get his photo taken, running late to the session.
 Photos are stressful.
 I get it.
 But being upset with each other is going to show in the photos.
 Give yourself plenty of time to get ready.
 Try not to stress.
 Think of it as a fun family outing.